Jakub Szefer

 Former Ph.D. students:

-I run the Computer Architecture and Security Laboratory (CASLAB) at Yale University, where I am fortunate to work with a great group of students.
-We build architectures and hardware for securing computer systems and cloud cyber-infrastructures.
+I lead the Computer Architecture and Security Laboratory (CASLAB) at Yale University, where I am fortunate to work with a great group of students.
+My research broadly focuses on computer security, with special interest in architectures and hardware for securing computer systems and cloud cyber-infrastructures.
+Beyond research, I enjoy teaching and I am a recipient of the 2021 Ackerman Award for Teaching and Mentoring.

-Our research is supported through current grants: NSF grant 1651945 (DRAM PUFs); NSF grant 1716541 (Hardware Architectures for PQC); NSF grant 1813797 (Security Verification); and NSF grant 1901901 (Cloud FPGA Security).
-In addition, our research benefits from grants and funding from SRC and TII.
-We are also thankful for industry donations from Amazon, Xilinx, and Intel (formerly Altera).
+My research is supported through current grants: NSF grant 2312754 (Quantum Databases); NSF grant 2245344 (Side Channel Detection and Repair); NSF grant 1901901 (Cloud FPGA Security); and NSF grant 1651945 (DRAM PUFs).
+In addition, my research benefits from grants and funding from SRC and TII.
+I am also thankful for industry donations from Xilinx and Intel (formerly Altera), and for donation of cloud computing credits from Amazon (AWS).
+I am further thankful for support of IBM Quantum and Quantinuum with their in-kind donation of compute access to their quantum computers.

 I am affiliated with Yale's Applied Cryptography Laboratory and Yale's Computers Systems Laboratory.
 I have a courtesy appointment in Yale's Computer Science Department.